 Chemistry & BiochemistryThe Department of Chemistry & Biochemistry is internationally recognized for cutting-edge research in four disciplines: Biochemistry, Inorganic Chemistry, Organic Chemistry, and Physical Chemistry.
 Our distinguished faculty, including three Nobel Laureates, illuminate the world's most complex molecular and genetic structures.
 They create renewable energy, develop nanosensors to monitor health and the environment, and synthesize new life-saving pharmaceuticals.
 Our faculty's dedication to training nearly 2,000 chemistry students each year, while contributing exceptional research, makes the department truly extraordinary.

-Earth and Space SciencesThe Department of Earth & Spaces Sciences is renowned for both its diversity of study and its close-knit department community.
+Earth, Planetary, and Space SciencesThe Department of Earth, Planetary, and Space Sciences is renowned for both its diversity of study and its close-knit department community.
 Our award-winning faculty research the origins of life on Earth and imagine our planet's future, map the Earth's terrain and weather, and peek into our fossil record.
 They use telescopes and spacecraft to explore planets and atmospheres, link microscopic minerals to their planetary processes, and model space storms.
-The Department of Earth & Space Sciences is a truly dynamic place that offers students a wide variety of opportunities, including gaining hands-on field experience in California's wilderness.
+The Department of Earth, Planetary, and Space Sciences is a truly dynamic place that offers students a wide variety of opportunities, including gaining hands-on field experience in California's wilderness.

 MathematicsThe Department of Mathematics is a powerhouse.
 With five of seven mathematical research specialties ranked in the nation's top ten, and the department ranked number eight overall in the U.S., it is no surprise that the American Mathematical Society calls UCLA Math "one of the biggest pipelines to mathematical careers in the United States."
 UCLA Math has a broad-based undergraduate program, top-ranked graduate and postdoctoral training programs, as well as a center devoted to training highly-qualified K-12 mathematics teachers.
 The department has also pioneered many of the most remarkable advances in applied mathematics, propelling the applied math research group to number two in the nation.
 UCLA Math also has a reputation for solving the most difficult pure math challenges, including a recent proof of the Serre Conjecture.
 UCLA Math is changing the world, one innovative equation at a time.